 The Live Turtle and Tortoise Museum of Singapore is home to 200 turtles and tortoises from Alligator turtles to Radiated tortoises, the Pancake Tortoise, Golden Terrapin and the Six Legged Tortoise with some of them roaming freely through the park.
 You can also pet and hand feed some of the turtles and reptiles.

-How much: From $6 for kids 3-6 years old, from $10 for adults.
+How much: From $6 for kids 3 to 6 years old, from $10 for adults.

-7. Citizen Farm by Edible Garden City
+8. Citizen Farm by Edible Garden City

 Another urban farm concept, Edible Garden City is a champion of the grow-your-own-food movement and offers an urban farming space for its community of local farmers.
 While farm visits are not open to the public, Edible Garden City hosts numerous educational farm tours, workshops, and camps throughout the year where you can learn about urban farming.
+There are no animals at this farm as it’s all veggies!

 Qian Hu Fish Farm is home to over 1,000 species and varieties of ornamental fish from all over the world.
 This fish farm in Singapore is a hot spot for aquatic fish owners from all over the island seeking colourful fish, unique marine life (albino turtles and polkadot stingrays are just a few that caught our eye!) and aquarium accessories like aquatic plants and tanks.
-We love driving down because entry to the fish farm is free and there’s some super-fun longkang fishing which is always a hit with the kids!
+We love driving down because entry to the fish farm is free and there’s some super-fun longkang fishing, which is always a hit with the kids!
 Check out our kid-friendly guide here!

-9. The Sundowner: Silkie chickens and bees!
+10. The Sundowner: Silkie Chickens and Bees!

 The Sundowner started off with a ‘Rooftop Farm Experience’ but now offers everything from urban organic farming (yup, you guessed it on its roof!), to learning magic tricks, marbling, mixing cocktails at The Nomad’s Tent Singapore’s first desert-themed bar and more.
-If you go in the day kids can don a bee suit and get up close to rescued bees (you can call The Sundowner to rescue bee hives safely) and even cuddle free-roaming Silkie chickens!
-Just note that even though littlies from 3 years old are welcome – everyone will need to climb a spiral staircase 3 levels up (and down).
+If you go in the day, kids can don a bee suit and get up close to rescued bees (you can call The Sundowner to rescue bee hives safely) and even cuddle free-roaming Silkie chickens!
+Just note that even though littlies from 3 years old are welcome, everyone will need to climb a spiral staircase 3 levels up (and down).

 How much: The Rooftop Farm Experience features an Organic Farming Class (40 mins), Bee Encounter (40 mins) and Farm-to-table Tastings (40 mins) and costs: Adults $115, Kids $85.